owlchester/kanka-docs/docs/source/features/bragi.md

 ## Limitations

-We've built Bragi with the following limitations that we think you should be aware us.
+We've built Bragi with the following limitations that we think you should be aware of.

 ### Language